kurapikaa911/piscine-go/README.md

 - [ ] Refactor and optimize solutions for better performance.
 - [ ] Add more comments and documentation for clarity.
 - [ ] Explore advanced Go concepts beyond the Piscine program.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Feel free to explore, learn, and contribute!
 If you have any suggestions or spot an issue, open an [issue](https://github.com/yourusername/piscine-go/issues) or a pull request.
 Let’s code together and make this repository a great learning resource! 💻🚀
 ```